CentreForDigitalHumanities/I-analyzer/backend/corpora/parliament/readme.md

 For pages or columns, it is preferred that they are formatted as `{page}` or `{min page}-{max page}`.

-If you have a page range for a larger section but not for the specific speech, you can add this as the page range: it's better than nothing.
+If you have a page range for a larger section that contains the speech, but not the speech itself, you can add this as the page range.

 ### Sequence